ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 #### Footprint Calculator

 The footprint calculator calculates the resolution and footprint on the sample based on the slit gaps, distances between slits and sample length.
 This object is owned by the beamline.
 Currently, the footprint and resolution values are read-only.

+## Design Changes

+Potential design changes:

+1. Add component for slit gap parameter
+1. Move displacement from movement strategy and place it in beam path calc